shriv/jekyll-now/_posts/2018-09-20-Fuel-Stations-Analysis-Part-2.md

+---
+mathjax: true
+toc: true
+toc_sticky: true
+toc_label: "Table of Contents"
+sidebar:
+  nav: "z_series"
+---
 In the [previous post](https://shriv.github.io/Fuel-Stations-Analysis-Part-1/), we obtained and plotted locations of Z and BP stations in Wellington, New Zealand.
 We could see some differences in the coverage of Z vs. BP but there was no articulation of these differences.
 In this post, we'll use network analysis to generate a structural picture of the two fuel station networks.
 We'll also compare the two brands with commonly used network metrics.

 We build up the abstract network in 4 steps:
 - Get fuel stations in region
 -- Done in the previous post

 - Find nearest neighbours within radius, r
 -- Calculate the best route / as the crow flies distance between every fuel station pair.
 -- Only consider fuel stations as nearest neighbout if within a certain radial distance (e.g. 10 km)

 - Connect nearest neighbours